ngs-docs/2023-snakemake-book-draft/src/beginner+/wildcards.md

-As we showed in [Chapter 6](../chapter_6.md), when you have repeated substrings between input and output, you can extract them into wildcards - going from a rule that makes specific outputs:
+As we showed in [Chapter 6](../chapter_6.md), when you have repeated substrings between input and output, you can extract them into wildcards - going from a rule that makes specific outputs from specific inputs into rules that operate on any input/output sets that match a pattern.

+For example, the following code creates a single sourmash sketch from a specific genome:

 ```python
 rule sketch_genomes_1: